design-first/system-runtime/README.md

 ## Documentation

+You will find documentations on [monoco website](http://monoco.io/doc/index.html).

 There is a generated documentation of monoco core APIs on the [/doc](./doc) directory.
 This documentation is only usefull for using monoco core APIs in your code (via **Dependency Injection** on monoco behaviors).

-For more documentations, go to [monoco website](http://monoco.io/doc/index.html).

 ## Extend monoco